 2. Areca Palm

+The Areca Palm plant is an excellent air purifier, effectively removing harmful substances such as benzene and xylene.
+Its high leaf surface area allows for increased oxygen production.
 This plant also plays a role in maintaining proper air humidity, preventing dryness caused by air conditioning or furnace use.
 It thrives in bright, indirect sunlight and warm temperatures, and is native to Madagascar but has become a popular choice for both home and office interiors.

 3. Tulsi (Ocimum basilicum )

 Can we neglect our sacred tulsi plant?
 Once a staple in most households, even today many people choose to have it in their homes and worship it.
 While some may not prefer to keep the auspicious tulsi in their bedroom due to its revered status, those who do can enjoy numerous benefits from this plant.
+It releases significant amounts of oxygen at night and has the ability to absorb up to 90% of indoor dust particles.
+And that’s not all – the delicate aroma of tulsi also promotes peaceful sleep.

 4. Gerbera Daisy